Tischler graphs of critically fixed rational maps and their applications: Connectivity of Tischler graphs

-\begin{claim2} Let $F$ be the set of faces of $\sT$.
-Then $2\#E\geq 4\#F$. \end{claim2} \begin{proof} Let $Q$ be an arbitrary face of the planar embedded graph $\sT$.
-Since $\sT$ is bipartite, each connected component of the boundary $\partial Q$ is traced by an edge cycle $(e_0, e_1, \dots, e_{n-1})$ of even length $n\geq 2$.
-Claim~1 implies that $Q$ cannot be bounded just by one edge cycle of length~$2$.
-Consequently, the total length of edge cycles that bound an arbitrary face is at least~$4$.
-Since each edge $e\in E$ appears exactly twice among the edge cycles tracing the boundary components of faces of~$\sT$, the statement of the claim now follows from a double counting argument. \end{proof}
+Let $Q$ be an arbitrary face of the planar embedded graph $\sT$.
+Since $\sT$ is bipartite, each connected component of the boundary $\partial Q$ is traced by a circuit $(e_0, e_1, \dots, e_{n-1})$ of even length $n\geq 2$.
+Claim~1 implies that $Q$ cannot be bounded by just one circuit of length~$2$.
+Consequently, the total length of circuits that bound $Q$, which we simply denote by $\# \partial Q$, is at least~$4$.
+Note also that each edge $e\in E$ appears exactly twice among the circuits tracing the boundary components of the faces of~$\sT$.
+It follows that